NightUp Castelldefels – About the project

 NightUp aims to generate a tool that is useful to scientists and experts investigating this type of contamination.

-Thanks to the collaboration of citizen scientists like you, we will create a color map of artificial light of Castelldefels that would help to better understand the impact of color on light pollution.
-If this first project is successful, it will be expanded globally to generate a map of the entire world.
+Thanks to the collaboration of citizen scientists like you, we have created a color map of artificial light of Castelldefels that would help to better understand the impact of color on light pollution.
+Due to its simplicity and scalability, this project has the potential to be expanded to larger areas.

-Citizen scientists are making NightUp Castelldefels grow everyday: thanks!
+Citizen scientists made NightUp Castelldefels grow during the five months of data collection campaign: thanks!

 Light pollution is the sum of all the negative effects that artificial light has on the environment.
 This includes the impact of all that light that does not fulfill its purpose, such as when the lighting system is poorly directed or the light is too intense.